gia534/Projects/README.md

 - Transit Ticketing Application: https://github.com/gia534/2021AppDevelopmentProject

-- Quiz Application: Followed a tutorial to create a quiz application using SQLite.
+- Trivia Minute android application: Followed a tutorial to create a quiz application using SQLite.
+The project now allows users to choose between 4 different difficulty levels.
+The application will be published shortly after all questions are created.
 Will continue to grow on the application that will allow users to create their own quizzes.